dataluscorp/browser/toolkit/components/messaging-system/schemas/SpecialMessageActionSchemas/index.md

 }
 ```

-### `PIN_FIREFOX_TO_TASKBAR`
+### `PIN_DATALUS_TO_TASKBAR`

-Action for pinning Firefox to the user's taskbar.
+Action for pinning Datalus to the user's taskbar.

 * args: (none)

 ### `SET_DEFAULT_BROWSER`

-Action for configuring the default browser to Firefox on the user's system.
+Action for configuring the default browser to Datalus on the user's system.

 * args: (none)